pierrestefani/metaGenBayes/README.md

 metaGenBayes uses a yaml configuration file, which follows these guidelines : a *bayesnet*, a list of *evidence* and *target*, a *language*, the *filename* and the *function* you want for the generated code.
 Languages supported so far are python (via numpy), php and Javascript.

 metaGenBayes.py is the main file.
-After specifying your inputs in the config.yaml, metaGenBayes.py will create the generated file in the current repertory.
+After specifying your inputs in the config.yaml, metaGenBayes.py will create the generated file in the current repository.

 ## Components